Was Jesus a pacifist?

 How did Jesus view weapons and the military?

-When a Roman centurion humbly asked Jesus to heal his servant, insisting the soldier himself was unworthy for Jesus to come all the way to his home, Jesus commended him for his faith and healed the servant (Matthew 8:5-13).
-If Jesus did not believe in the career this Roman man had chosen, Jesus could have told him to quit the army, but He didn't.
+When a Roman centurion humbly asked Jesus to heal his servant, insisting the soldier himself was unworthy for Jesus to come all the way to his home, Jesus commended him for his faith and healed the servant in that very moment (Matthew 8:5-13).
+If Jesus didn't believe in the career this Roman man had chosen, Jesus could have told him to quit the army before He would do anything for him, but He didn't.

 The twelve disciples each carried weapons with them during Jesus' ministry (Luke 22:37-39).
 Jesus never told them carrying weapons was wrong.
 He only corrected Peter’s action of misusing a weapon when Peter attacked one of the soldiers who had come to arrest Jesus.
-Jesus healed the injured man and went with them peaceably.
-(See Luke 22:49-51.)
+Jesus healed the injured man and went with them peaceably (Luke 22:49-51).

 The Need for War & Peace

 In the Old Testament, there are numerous accounts of Israel going to war, which were all commanded by God (Deuteronomy 7:1-2).
 In the battle recorded in Joshua, Israel was marching in to take over Jericho (Joshua 6:20-21).
-Joshua 5:14 describes the man who led Israel’s army out as "the commander of the Lord's army."
+The man who led Israel’s army out is described as "the commander of the Lord's army" (Joshua 5:14).
 Biblical scholars believe this man was Jesus!

 During Jesus’ ministry on earth, He emphasized the need for peace.
 He taught non-violence and told His disciples the importance of "turning the other cheek" rather than getting even (Matthew 5:38-44).
 We call Jesus the “prince of peace” because He will one day bring true and lasting peace to all creation.
 So while peace is what we ought to aim for, the Bible also teaches that war is sometimes necessary (Psalm 144:1).